rpavlik/PrettyRegistryXml/README.md

 cross-platform open source one) SDK to build.
 That link has instructions to download and install it.

+Releases include binaries which only require the .NET 5.0 runtime, not the SDK, and can be invoked just like any other command -- no need for the `dotnet` commands below.
+Running either the OpenXR or Vulkan tools with no arguments will show you help text.

+**NOTE**: You do not want to just directly commit the modifications made by the
+tool: please be selective in what you stage vs revert, using something like `git gui`, `git add -p`, or other interactive/graphical/patch-based interface.
+Some of the hand-formatted XML is better than the automated stuff.

+If you want to improve the tool, keep following these instructions.

 If you're on Windows or Mac, Visual Studio can handle this presumably, but I wrote it on Linux using the CLI, so that's the instructions I'll provide.